+Jeanne Grimes • The Purcell Register Counting down the days Reta Cottrell, center, will retire October 31, ending a 27-year career at the Lexington Assessment & Reception Center.
+Flanking Cottrell are Deputy Warden Rick Whitten, left, and Warden Jeorld Braggs.
+Cottrell is a human resources management specialist at the prison.
 Sweet retirement Reta Cottrell ending a 27-year career JeanneGrimes The Purcell Register For 27 years and counting, Reta Cottrell has been a fixture at the Lexington Assessment & Reception Center.
 She went to work at the prison in the records department on Oct.
 10, 1990.
-It wasn't long, though, before she transferred to personnel.
-That chapter of her life will draw to a close October 31.
-She is retiring as a human resources management specialist. ^{\$}20 Cottrell's from Slaughterville and still lives in the house where she grew up.
+It wasn't long, though, before she transferred to per- That chapter of her life will draw to a close October 31.
+She is retiring as a human resources management specialist.
+Cottrell's from Slaughterville and still lives in the house where she grew up.
 Her husband, Jackie, also worked at LARC as a security officer.
 He headed the prison's Friends for Folks program for nine years before he retired with the rank of sergeant.
 He was the second director for the program which places adoptable shelter dogs with inmate trainers.
 The dogs live with their trainers around the clock in what can best be described as total immersion obedience for the dogs and rehabilitation for the men.
 Following his retirement, he took on a new career as the tag agent in Lexington and serving as interim pastor for Corbett Baptist Church northeast of Lexington.
-Under his leadership, the 127-year-old church has gone from weekly attendance of "about 5" to between 30 and 40 While he has found satisfaction in the workplace following his own LARC career, Cottell has different goals.
+Under his leadership, the 127-year-old church has gone from weekly attendance of "about 5" to between 30 and While he has found satisfaction in the workplace following his own LARC career, Cottell has different goals.
 "I'm going to do whatever I want to do," she said.

-But not until she returns from a week long vacation to Mexico Beach, Fla. \$0 PREMIUM PLAN NEW FOR McCLAIN COUNTY For more information call Call 405-527-9711 To learn more about the \$0 Premium Plan for McClain County attend a FREE SEMINAR Thursday, October 26 at 1 PM & 6 PM Purcell Senior Citizen Center • 228 N. 2nd • Purcell The Rotary Club of Purcell FAK \mathbf{H} Friday, November 3 · 5:30 to 7:30 PM come out and enjoy steak, baked potato, and salad!
+But not until she returns from a week long vacation to Mexico Beach, Fla.
+Medicare Solutions

+Bill and Lora Rolin Licensed Agents

+Medicare Advantage

+Medicare Supplements

+Prescription Drug Plan

+\$0 PREMIUM PLAN

+NEW FOR McCLAIN COUNTY

+For more information call Call 405-527-9711

+To learn more about the \$0 Premium Plan for McClain County attend a

+FREE SEMINAR

+Thursday, October 26 at 1 PM & 6 PM

+Purcell Senior Citizen Center • 228 N. 2nd • Purcell

+The Rotary Club of Purcell

+Friday, November 3 • 5:30 to 7:30 PM

+come out and enjoy steak, baked potato, and salad!

-Purcell High School · 2020 N. Green Ave.
+Purcell High School • 2020 N. Green Ave.

 All proceeds go to the Purcell Food Pantry